popsim-consortium/demes-spec/docs/specification.md

 The proportions of ancestry derived from each of the ``ancestors`` at the start of the deme's first epoch.
 The ``proportions`` must be ordered to correspond with the order of ``ancestors``.
-The proportions must sum to 1 (within a reasonable tolerance, e.g. 1e-9).
+The proportions must be an empty list or sum to 1 (within a reasonable tolerance, e.g. 1e-9).
 See the {ref}`sec_spec_mdm_population_sizes` section for more details on how these proportions should be interpreted.